French Language Studies

 Dear Feeder School Families for Acton District School,

 As you continue to gather information in order to make the best choices for your Grade 8 students transitioning to high school, we wanted to provide you with detailed information about the options available for the continuation of French language studies in secondary schools.

 High school students have three French language programs to choose from and we hope that the information we are providing below will help you make an informed decision as your student transitions to secondary school.

 Unless they are enrolled in Extended French or French Immersion, all elementary students take Core French.
 This might begin in your school in Grade 1 or in Grade 4, but regardless all Halton students complete elementary Core French with a minimum of 600 hours of French instruction.
 In order for students to earn their high school diploma, students need to take at least one Core French language credit at the secondary level.

 Acton High School offers Core French at both the applied and academic levels for grade 9 students.
 Those wishing to continue their studies in the Core French program may also take French in grades 10 – 12.
 Our Core French program at Acton High School provides many opportunities for students to continue to develop their skills and interests in the French language and culture.

 Extended French is a grades 7- 12 program whereby students must complete a minimum of 1260 hours of French by the end of Grade 8.
 In order to complete the Extended French graduation requirements, students need to take at least seven credits of Extended French at the high school level including 4 French Language Arts courses and a minimum of 3 other courses where the language of instruction is French.

-Acton High School does not offer the Extended French program as it is not offered by our feeder schools.
+Acton District School does not offer the Extended French program as it is not offered by our feeder schools.